Amer-1987/reading-notes-/README.md

 # About me

 I am **_Amer Alqnahrah_**.
 34 years old.
-I have been graduated from Albalqa Applied University in major of Mechatronics Engineering and and from Isra University in major of Engineering Project Management. my exiperiance is in `Automation`.
+I have been graduated from Albalqa Applied University in major of Mechatronics Engineering and from Isra University in major of Engineering Project Management. my experience was in `Automation`.
-I am interested in __programming__ because the important connection between hardware and software in Engineering side.
+I am interested in __programming__ because the important connection between hardware and software in Engineering field.

 Thanks to all team staff for helping.